OUR SECOND JULY EVENT - ON SUNDAY 28 JULY 2024

 28 July

-12.00pm: DVD - The Ring without words Lorin Maazel 2.00pm: Talk by production & set designer Michael Scott-Mitchell and lighting designer Nick Schlieper about the Adelaide Ring Goethe Institut *
+12.00pm: DVD - The Ring without words Lorin Maazel 2.00pm: On the 20th anniversary of the SOSA Ring, conversation with production & set designer Michael Scott-Mitchell and lighting designer Nick Schlieper about the Adelaide Ring

 Sunday